 2) enhance the readability and interest of the article to nonspecialists.

 In some cases the Editor in Chief or Subject Matter Editor will pose specific requests about these matters for your guidance.
 With or without such requests, we are looking to make articles accessible to as many AMS members as possible.
 Our readers are both busy and diverse, so articles should be

 Note that in addition to full Articles, BAMS has several types of shorter submissions.
 If the manuscript you are reviewing is one of these types, you should take into account the specifics of the submission type:

-If you have any questions about BAMS goals and style, check the BAMS Authors page (or request a copy from email@example.com).
+If you have any questions about BAMS goals and style, check the resources for BAMS Authors.
 Some basics we hope you will take into account in your review include

 Your input about these matters is vital.